kimai/kimai/var/docs/users.md

 ## Login

-- User can login with their username or email
+- User can login with username or email
 - If you activate the `Remember me` option, you can use use the most common functions within the next days without a new login

 ### Remember me login